What's a “drive,” or “volume?”

 -

-Network filesystems (like an AFS or SMB mount from a NAS) don’t expose a UUID.
+Network filesystems (like an AFS or SMB mount from a NAS) don’t have an API to access logical UUIDs.

 -

-Some physical storage devices (like thumb drives and even some external hard drives) don’t have the hardware controller support that exposes a UUID.
+Some physical storage devices (like thumb drives and even some cheap external hard drives) don’t have hardware controller support for volume UUIDs.

-To work around this issue, PhotoStructure will use either the logical volume
+To work around this issue, PhotoStructure uses the following heuristics:

-file stored in the root directory of each volume.
+text file stored in the root directory of the volume.

-This allows the volume to maintain a consistent UUID when mounted on a different device (which may not expose the UUID).
+These heuristics allow the volume to maintain a consistent UUID when mounted on a different device or exposed via remote filesharing.

 If you’re using Docker, or importing files from a read-only device, like your